-Diffusion of Innovations: How Adoption of New Ideas and Technologies Spread
+Diffusion of Innovation: How Adoption of New Tech Spreads

 What is diffusion of innovation?

 Innovations are never adopted all at once.

 Different people come to them earlier and later.
 It can take a long time for new concepts and products to become ubiquitous.
 Each social system has its own response.

 Diffusion of innovation (DOI) attempts to explain this phenomenon.

 DOI is an enduring social science theory.
 It’s derived from the 1962 book Diffusion of Innovations (New York: Free Press of Glencoe).
 Written by Everett M. Rogers, a communication theorist and sociologist.

 Diffusion of innovation theory seeks to explain the adoption of new ideas and technologies.
 How and why they spread among people.
 And at what rate of speed.

 The theory outlines 5 different categories of adopters.
 It shows how adoption decisions are taken in waves.